 Shopify

-Like ~2,000 other “shopifolk” I was let go from Shopify as part of an organisation wide 20% cut in the workforce.
+Like around 2,000 other Shopifolk, I was let go from Shopify as part of an organisation-wide 20% reduction in the workforce.

-Twitter is rebranded “X” - everyone refers to it as “X, formally known as Twitter”
+Twitter is rebranded as X. Everyone refers to it as “X, formerly known as Twitter.”

-I migrated this website from Wordpress to Jekyll.
-No database + no bloat = super fast site!
+I migrated this website from WordPress to Jekyll.
+No database, no bloat, much faster.

 Glad